How to Configure Unattended Upgrades on Debian 12/11/10

 Automatic-Reboot

-This option determines whether the system should automatically reboot after an upgrade.
-By default, this option is disabled.
-To enable automatic reboot, set the value to “true” as demonstrated in the example below:
+Use this option to decide if the system should reboot automatically after an upgrade.
+The system doesn’t enable this option by default.
+To activate automatic reboot, change the value to “true”, as shown in the example below:

 Unattended-Upgrade::Automatic-Reboot "true";